 The Investment Manager acts as the investment manager and AIFM to the Company.
-The Investment Manager was incorporated in England and Wales on 2 June 2009 under the Limited Liability Partnerships Act 2000 (registered number OC346088).
+The Investment Manager was incorporated in England and Wales on 2 June 2009 under the Limited Liability Partnerships

+Act 2000 (registered number OC346088).
 Its registered office is at The Peak, 5 Wilton Road, London, SW1V 1AN and it is authorised and regulated in the UK by the FCA (FCA registration number 507962) as an alternative investment fund manager.
 The Investment Manager was previously known as Novusmodus LLP until 4 December 2012 and before that as Mirafe LLP until 23 March 2010.

 The Investment Manager is an investment management and advisory firm, founded in 2009, specialising in the provision of investment services to investors seeking opportunities arising from the global transition to a low carbon economy.
-The Investment Manager also acts as investment manager and AIFM to Greencoat Renewables plc and provides services to 11 private funds in the wind, solar and bio-energy infrastructure sector with an aggregate asset value in excess of £5 billion.
+The Investment Manager also acts as investment manager and AIFM to Greencoat Renewables plc and provides services to 14 private funds in the wind, solar and bio-energy infrastructure sector with an aggregate asset value in excess of £6 billion.
 The Investment Manager has been a signatory to the United Nations backed Principles for Responsible Investment since 2016.
-In the 2019 Principles for Responsible Investment assessment, the Investment Manager achieved A scores in both the Strategy and Governance and Infrastructure reporting modules.
+In the 2020 Principles for Responsible Investment assessment, the Investment Manager achieved an A score for Strategy and Governance and A+ for the Infrastructure reporting module.